 They have implemented backtesting straightforwardly and intuitively.
 In the image below, I have implemented an in-built strategy called “Slow Stochastics,” which initiates a trade when the stochastics indicators are oversold and sells when stochastics is overbought.

-What I like is the fact that in a few clicks [strategy tester -> Add Strategy], you have results.
-You can also tweak the parameters of the strategy, as you can see above, and observe the results.
+I like that in a few clicks [strategy tester -> Add Strategy], you have results.
+You can also tweak the strategy parameters, as you can see above, and observe the results.

 The backtesting results reporting is excellent; the tabs show you the profit performance of the strategy, including: